firsttris/vscode-jest-runner/README.md

 - By default **Jest** finds its config from the `"jest"` attribute in your `package.json` or if you export an object `module.export = {}` in a `jest.config.js` file in your project root directory.
 Read More: [Configuring Jest Docs](https://jestjs.io/docs/en/configuration)

-- If Breakpoints are not working properly, try adding this to vscode config:
+- If Breakspoints are not working properly, try adding this to vscode config:

 ```javascript
 "jestrunner.debugOptions": {